tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 > This text is part of a group of texts describing an [Asp.Net Core MVC template project](ReadMe.md).

-`Configuration` in Asp.Net Core is a term referring to a sub-system which provides settings, in the form of `Key-Value` pairs, required for application configuration.
+`Configuration` in Asp.Net Core is a term referring to a sub-system which provides configuration options, i.e. settings, in the form of `Key-Value` pairs, required for application configuration.

 `Configuration` in Asp.Net Core is a complex issue.